These 11 Military-Issued Items Are Also Available to Civilians

 Mystery Ranch Blackjack 80

-Modeled after the standard issue Spear Patrol packs for the United States Special Operations Command, the Blackjack 80 is Mystery Ranch’s consumer-available version.
-The carbon frame and abrasion resistant Cordura fabric mean it’s both long-lasting and lightweight.
-The four external pockets have easy-to-access top-open zippers, and the pack also has a removable lid that acts as an additional waist pack.
+Modeled after the standard-issue Spear Patrol packs made for the United States Special Operations Command, the Blackjack 80 is Mystery Ranch’s consumer-available version.
+The carbon frame and abrasion-resistant Cordura fabric mean it’s both long-lasting and lightweight.
+The four external pockets have easy-to-access top-open zippers, and the removable lid can act as an additional waist pack.
 This bag is also Berry Compliant.

 Valley Apparel AF APECS Parka

 Not everything from Valley Apparel L.L.C is available to consumers, but this Gore-Tex lined camo jacket made for the Air Force is.
 A high neck hides the roll-n-stow hood, and the sealed seams provide weather protection from all elements.
 You’ll need to email the brand to get the correct sizing and to purchase, but when you do, you’ll have an Air Force-standard Gore-Tex jacket.